 Getting Started

-This document is meant to help you to run Bob locally on Docker and some other popular platforms
+This document is meant to help you to run Bob locally on some popular platforms

 Running Bob on other platforms